 (e) every amateur licence (amateur beacon station) is also subject to the conditions in Part 8;

-(f) every amateur licence (amateur repeater station) is also subject to the conditions in Part 9.
+(f) every amateur licence (amateur repeater station) is also subject to the conditions in section 11A and Part 9.

 (2) Subject to subsection (3), if a condition in this Determination is inconsistent with a condition specified in the licence, the condition specified in the licence applies.

-(3) Subsection (2) does not apply to the condition set out in subsection 8 (1A).
+(3) Subsection (2) does not apply to subsection 8 (1A).

 3 Interpretation